 subgenusPinus, section, Pinus, subsectionPinus.
 This is one of the “classic” old-world, 2-needled, hard pines.

-Pinus mugo, first described in 1765 by Antonio Turra (1730 – 1796), is commonly known as mountain pine, dwarf mountain pine, scrub mountain pine, Swiss mountain pine, mugo pine or creeping pine; as well as, Krivulj, planinski bor in the Serbian language; Klek in Bulgarian; Klec in Czech; sosna gornaya in Russian; Bergkiefer, Krummholzkiefer, Bergföhre in German; Pin des montagnes in French; pino montano in Italian; and sosna kosa, or kosodrzewina in Polish.
+Pinus mugo, first described in 1765 by Antonio Turra (1730 – 1796), is commonly known as mountain pine, dwarf mountain pine, scrub mountain pine, Swiss mountain pine, mugo pine or creeping pine; as well as, Krivulj, or planinski bor in the Serbian language; Klek in Bulgarian; Klec in Czech; sosna gornaya in Russian; Bergkiefer, Krummholzkiefer, of Bergföhre in German; Pin des montagnes in French; pino montano in Italian; and sosna kosa, or kosodrzewina in Polish.

-The species name is derived from mid-18th century, partly from the Italian term "mugo," meaning "small mountain pine" (plural mughi; 1563 in Mattioli; 1561 as mugho), probably of pre-Indo-European origin.
+The species name is derived from mid-18th century, partly from the Italian term mugo, meaning "small mountain pine" (plural mughi; 1563 in Mattioli; 1561 as mugho), probably of pre-Indo-European origin.
 Compare Italian regional (Trent) mughi (plural), cited as a local word by Mattioli.
 Surprisingly, the name Pinus mugho is sometimes seen in the nursery trade.
-This first happened as, presumably, a typographical error in an 18th century encyclopedia.
+This first happened, presumably, as a typographical error in an 18th-century encyclopedia.

 Ethnobotany.
 According to various experts and local European authorities, this conifer is used to protect soil against erosion and to retard avalanching.
 Its wood is hard and heavy.
 Needles are the source of oil, and are also used for a delicious herbal tea in Bulgaria.
 As an ornamental it is very popular with rock and landscape gardeners, particularly in Scandinavia, Holland and Germany, where it is widespread in municipal parks and gardens.